Make your favorite fruits and veggies last longer with the help of a dehydrator. But what if you don’t have one?

 All good things take time, and dried food is certainly not an exception.
 After all, the best results are always worth waiting for, right?

-If your oven doesn’t have a fan feature, then you can leave the door ajar to circulate more air.
-This technique also helps you achieve a crunchy and crispy texture.
+If your oven doesn’t have a fan feature, then you can leave the door slightly open to allow air inside.
+It also helps you achieve a crunchy and crispy texture.

 Line the tray

-Place wax or parchment paper on the tray to catch any ingredient residue and prevent them from sticking together.
+Place wax or parchment paper on the tray to keep the food together and to make cleaning easier.

 Pay attention to the temperature

 Slice the food thinly, if needed.
-Evenly distribute it in a single layer with a bit of space in between to cook them all the way through.
+Evenly arrange it in a single layer with a bit of space in between to cook them all the way through.

-To summarize, a dehydrator may be useful for preserving food, but it’s not the only appliance that can dry your favorite food.
+To summarize, a dehydrator may be useful for storing food, but it’s not the only appliance that can dry your favorite food.
 When it comes to food, there are always alternatives available.

 And when you don’t have a dehydrator, use an oven!
-What matters most are the results – the healthy, tasty, nutritious, and lasting quality of homemade dried goods.
+What matters most are the results – the healthy, tasty, healthy, and lasting quality of dried goods.